NoobMCBG/KillDeathSound/README.md

 <br>

 ## Install
-- Step 1: Click the "Direct Download" button to download the plugin
+- Step 1: Click the `Direct Download` button to download the plugin
-- Step 2: move the file "KillDeathSound.phar" into the file "plugins"
+- Step 2: move the file `KillDeathSound.phar` into the file `plugins`
 - Step 3: Restart server for plugins to work